 Marchington Gliding Club moved in a few years later with their portakabin, which we purchased from them when they moved to their new gliding site (now defunct) at Cross Hayes in around 1997 or 1998.
-A small café was established in this portakabin but was replaced with a better one by Tatenhill Aviation Limited (airfield owners) about eleven years ago.
-This new café was approved by the local authority food hygiene inspectors.
+A small café was established in this portakabin but was replaced with a better one by Tatenhill Aviation Limited (airfield owners) in around 2007.

 Since then the facilities, instructors and aircraft numbers have increased , particularly with the construction of hangars at the western end of the airfield.
 For information about facilities, instructors and hangars contact Tatenhill Aviation direct - East Staffordshire Flying Club are a separate entity to Tatenhill Aviation.

-Our membership now extends to over 200 members who are all proud to be a part of a growing Airfield and Club.
+Our membership now extends to around 200 members who are all proud to be a part of a growing Airfield and Club.